tamunoWoks/Statistics/scatter_plot.md

 In a Scatter Plot, if the points lie close to a straight line, this suggests a strong linear relationship.

 ### Constants
-In statistics and mathematics, a constant is a fixed value that does not change.
+In statistics and mathematics, a `CONSTANT` is a fixed value that does not change.
 - A constant can be a specific number (like 2, 3.14, or 100).
 - A fixed value in a formula or equation that doesn’t vary with the input.